 According to Oramed CEO Nadav Kidron, the company’s oral insulin formulation is potentially superior to injected insulin not just because it requires no needles, but because it “provides a more efficient and safer platform for delivering insulin by mimicking the body’s natural process of insulin going directly to the liver, rather than via the bloodstream.”

 Kidron explains that because injected insulin circulates freely in the bloodstream, it has the potential to result in too much glucose being stored in fat and muscle tissue, which may lead to weight gain.
-Oral insulin that selectively targets the liver has the potential to offer better blood glucose control with less weight gain, and may give doctors an opportunity to prescribe insulin earlier in the course of Type 2 diabetes.
+Oral insulin that selectively targets the liver has the potential to offer better blood glucose control with less weight gain.

 Another approach to developing oral insulin has been shown to lower blood glucose levels in rats, according to a study published in the July 2018 issue of the journal Proceedings of the National Academy of Sciences.